lorenzotesolin/my-new-project/README.md

 Large Buildings: Integrates with Building Management Systems (BMS) to coordinate across multiple zones and users.

-ther is a need of connected equipment or people can plan the equipment themselves.
+there is a need of connected equipment or people can plan the equipment themselves.

 AI Techniques Used
 -Machine Learning for consumption prediction and pattern recognition.